mikesdatawork/Use-SQL-To-Get-All-Instance-Port-Info-For-SQL-Server/README.md

+> **Note** — The folder `linguist-samples/` contains tiny real files so GitHub can correctly display all languages used in this repo.
+> The actual content and examples remain in this README.

 ![MIKES DATA WORK GIT REPO](https://raw.githubusercontent.com/mikesdatawork/images/master/git_mikes_data_work_banner_01.png "Mikes Data Work")

 # Use SQL To Get All Instance Port Info For SQL Server